Network Engineering, Associate in Applied Science

 At the completion of the program, students are expected to:

-2. develop networking and network security solutions following industry best practices as a member of a team.
+2. develop a company-wide security solution or a security plan that follows industry best practices as a member of a team.

 Missouri Civics Examination.
 Students entering college for the very first time in fall 2019 and who intend to complete an associate’s degree must successfully complete a civics examination.
 Information on who is eligible for a waiver can be found on the STLCC website.